haskell-github-trust/.github/profile/README.md

 That’s it.
 We accept all packages, in any condition, with zero commitment or obligation.

-## Package manners

-If a package has an active maintainer, then any volunteer improvements should be submitted as Pull Requests.

-If a package is being ignored, then any Trustee may make improvements, publish new versions, or take over as a maintainer.
-Use courtesy and judgement when deciding whether a package is being ignored.

 ## How to become a Trustee

 Request to become a Trustee on Discussion page, or by asking any other Trustee.
 Trustees must be vouched for by one other trustee.